Expect Turmeric to trade sideways to higher: Angel Commodities

 Angel Commodities' report on Turmeric

-NCDEX Turmeric have recover in last two trading days but close the week about 3% down on lower demand and higher supplies.
+NCDEX Turmeric recovered from the lower levels for the season on anticipation of good demand.
+However, the higher stocks still keep the prices under pressure.
 There was lower demand all season from upcountry and industrial buyers.

 Outlook

 Turmeric futures may trade sideways to higher on anticipation of lower level buying.
-There is sufficient stocks and lower demand from the industrial buyers.
+There are sufficient stocks with the farmers and lower demand from the industrial buyers.
 The arrivals in physical market have been lower due to less realization for the farmers.

 For all commodities report, click here